 - Child Tax Credit (provided you are not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on (paid for four weeks after you stop qualifying for Working Tax Credit).

 - Universal Credit with an annual net earned income of no more than £7,400

 Please note that if you also receive any amount of Working Tax Credit this automatically disqualifies entitlement to free school meals.

-Further information, together with the facility to apply online or download a hard copy application form, can be found on the Borough of Poole website using the link below.
+Further information, together with the facility to apply online, can be found on the Borough of Poole website using the link below.
 You can apply for free school meals at any time in the school year if your circumstances change.